Welcome to the Office of International Students and Scholars (OISS) at Columbia College Hollywood!

 As an international student, you are responsible for meeting the obligations to maintain your legal status in the United States.
 OISS will continue to keep you informed of the current changes to immigration regulations as we become aware of them.

 Check-In with the CCH international student office at the start of every quarter.

 Attend Orientation (New Students only) and complete an initial meeting with an ISO (International Student Office) advisor.

 Maintain a valid/current passport.
 If the expiration date is within 6 months, visit your country’s closest consulate or embassy and apply for a new passport.

 Update your contact information with our ISO advisor within 10 days of every change of address or contact number change.
 You should also update your address and contact number changes on the CCH Student Portal.

 Only attend the school listed on your current and stamped I-20.
 To attend another school, you must transfer to that school and obtain approval on a new I-20.

-- Be a full-time student each quarter in attendance.
+Be a full-time student each quarter in attendance.
 You must complete (not just register) for a full course load of 12 credit hours or more each quarter.
 To maintain your status, you must successfully complete at least 12 units each quarter.
 If you need to drop below full-time hours, make an appointment to see the CCH International Student Advisor BEFORE taking any action.

 If you drop below twelve units without permission, the International Student Office is required to report this to the Department of Homeland Security.